Lugaga/Linux_Fundamentals_Excercise/README.md

         After completing task 1 to 7, we shall then use that data to practice a couple of Linux Commands on the CLI.

-        Finally: Ral progress takes time and effort, you have to draw from a deep well of patience and focus on the process rather than the outcome.
+        Finally: Real progress takes time and effort, you have to draw from a deep well of patience and focus on the process rather than the outcome.
 This way you can stay motivated and persistent, no matter how long it takes.